esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 Testing related:

-- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux running gfortran with openMPI.
+- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux and Cray running gfortran with openMPI.

 ===============================